11ols/11nocturn/README.md

 # 11nocturn
- A Max/Msp external using libusb to connect with a Novation Nocturn USB controller
+ A Max/Msp external using LibUSB to connect with a Novation Nocturn USB controller.